 Garmin Fenix 3 versions

 You can buy the Garmin Fenix 3 in two different finishes: normal version and sapphire version.
-And within the normal version, there are two different colour options.
-Not only does the colour of the strap change, but also the watch bezel, the ring on the "Start-Stop" button and minor details on the dial.
-You can check all the differences in this assembly.
+And within the normal version, there are two different color options.
+Not only the color of the strap changes, but also the bezel of the watch, the ring on the "Start-Stop" button and minor details on the dial.
+You can check all the differences in this montage.

 What are the differences between the normal version and the sapphire version?